How much thinking do you do before you give student feedback?

 I was blown away.
 These are nine-year-olds asking these questions.

 And if you’re impressed by the questions they ask, you should hear the feedback.
 I was lucky enough to join her for an afternoon.
 She was having a “feedback fair” with her class.
 Students selected items they were currently working on.
 Some were stories, some were projects and some were things like art assignments.

 Every student was given a pad of sticky notes.
 Their job for about half an hour was to go around the room looking at the different things from various students to give feedback.
-Sometimes it was specific based on what the person was looking for or the type of projects.
+Sometimes it was specifically based on what the person was looking for or the type of project.
 Sometimes they were questions for reflection.

 Long story short, don’t wait until students have finished to give them feedback.
 Conference with them while they are working and encourage students to get feedback from each other as they work on projects.
-This is what we do as adults, so it shouldn’t be surprising when students are learning.
+This is what we do as adults, so we shouldn’t be surprised when students are learning.
 Your students will surprise you with the types of feedback they give.

 Did we miss something related to giving students feedback?
 Be sure to let us know what has worked for you, or what you have more questions about.
 Each time we work with a new group of students, we learn a little more about giving them feedback and teaching them to give each other quality feedback, too.

 Leave us a comment with your thoughts (or some feedback).